Builditluc/wiki-tui/docs/docs/configuration/keybindings.md

 | ++ctrl++       | `CONTROL`   |
 | ++alt++        | `ALT`       |

-## Default Bindings
+## Default Keybindings

-Below are the default bindings for all of the configurable actions
+Below are the default keybindings for all of the configurable actions

-### Global Bindings
+### Global Keybindings

 | Action                             | Description                                          | Default Binding            |
 |------------------------------------|------------------------------------------------------|----------------------------|